Normalization-Equivariant Neural Networks with Application to Image Denoising: Overview of normalization-equivariance

 \paragraph{Noise-reduction filters:} The most rudimentary methods for image denoising are the smoothing filters, among which we can mention the averaging filter or the Gaussian filter for the linear filters and the median filter which is nonlinear.
 These elementary ``blind'' denoisers all implement a \textit{normalization-equivariant} function.
 More generally, one can prove that a linear filter is \textit{normalization-equivariant} if and only if its coefficients add up to $1$.
 In others words, \textit{normalization-equivariant} linear filters process images by affine combinations of pixels.

-\paragraph{Patch-based denoising:} The popular N(on)-L(ocal) M(eans) algorithm \cite{nlmeans} and its variants \cite{OWF, tv-means, nlmeans_parameters} consist in computing, for each pixel, an average of its neighboring noisy pixels, weighted by the degree of similarity of patches they belong to.
-In other words, they processes images by convex combinations of pixels.
+\paragraph{Patch-based denoising:} The popular N(on)-L(ocal) M(eans) algorithm \cite{nlmeans} and its variants \cite{OWF, tv-means, nlmeans_parameters} consist in computing, for each pixel, an average of its neighboring noisy pixels, weighted by the degree of similarity of the patches to which they belong.
+In other words, they process images by convex combinations of pixels.
 More precisely, NLM can be defined as:

-where $y_i$ denotes the $i^{th}$ component of vector $y$, $p(y_i)$ represents the vectorized patch centered at $y_i$, $\Omega(y_i)$ the set of its neighboring pixels and the smoothing parameter $h$ is proportional to $\sigma$ as proposed by several authors \cite{nlmeans2, nlmeans3, nlmeans_parameters}.
+where $y_i$ denotes the $i^{th}$ component of vector $y$, $\Omega(y_i)$ is the set of its neighboring pixels, $p(y_i)$ represents the vectorized patch centered at $y_i$, and the smoothing parameter $h$ is proportional to $\sigma$ as proposed by several authors \cite{nlmeans2, nlmeans3, nlmeans_parameters}.
 Defined as such, $f_{\operatorname{NLM}}$ is a \textit{normalization-equivariant} function.
-More recently, NL-Ridge \cite{nlridge} and LIChI \cite{lichi} propose to process images by linear combinations of similar patches and achieves state-of-the-art performance in unsupervised denoising.
-When restricting the coefficients of the combinations to sum to $1$, that is imposing affine combination constraints, the resulting algorithms encode \textit{normalization-equivariant} functions as well.
+More recently, N(on)-L(ocal) Ridge \cite{nlridge} proposes to process images by linear combinations of similar patches and achieves state-of-the-art performance in unsupervised denoising.
+When restricting the coefficients of the combinations to sum to $1$, that is imposing affine combination constraints, the resulting algorithm encodes a \textit{normalization-equivariant} function as well.

 \paragraph{TV denoising:} Total variation (TV) denoising \cite{TV} is finally one of the most famous image denoising algorithm, appreciated for its edge-preserving properties.
 In its original form \cite{TV}, a TV denoiser is defined as a function $f: \mathbb{R}^n \times \mathbb{R}^+_\ast \mapsto \mathbb{R}^n$ that solves the following equality-constrained problem: